ngtdigital/balory/privacy-policy.md

 All personal and financial data you enter in **Balory** is stored **exclusively on your device**.
 Balory operates entirely **offline** – no servers, cloud storage, or third-party APIs are used to process or store your information.

-Your transactions, accounts, budgets, and all related data remain **private and fully under your control**.
+Your transactions, accounts, budgets, savings goals, and all related data remain **private and fully under your control**.
-No automatic synchronization with cloud services takes place unless you explicitly use a local export or import function (e.g. manual backup).
+No automatic synchronization with cloud services takes place unless you explicitly use the local export or backup function.

+This includes all Finance Coach calculations (Financial Health Score, coaching actions, savings rate, etc.) – these are computed entirely on-device and never transmitted.

 Balory complies with the **EU General Data Protection Regulation (GDPR)** and the **Swiss Federal Act on Data Protection (revDSG)**.